teruece/Data_Solutions_and_Consulting/Enterprise Data Model Modernisation/Readme.md

 • Source system changes → mitigate via schema-change alerts and data contracts.
 • Adoption resistance → mitigate with change champions, training, and providing “easy wins” dashboards.

-## Suggested interview talking points (how to present it)

-• Emphasise stakeholder collaboration: highlight workshops you ran to align KPIs.
-• Quantify impact: use percentages/time saved if available (e.g., reduced reporting errors by X%, shortened time-to-insight by Y hours).
-• Show technical ownership: describe one or two SQL snippets or data tests you authored.
-• Demonstrate governance thinking: mention lineage, data contracts and QA automation.
-• Note AI-readiness: highlight standardized keys, feature-ready tables and proven quality thresholds.

-## Impact statement (one-liner for CV / LinkedIn)

-Led Enterprise Data Model Modernisation at Maximus UK — designed and implemented production-grade dimensional models, automated data quality and semantic layers, and reduced reporting discrepancies while enabling AI-ready datasets for cross-functional analytics.

----

-If you’d like, I can:
-• Convert one of the project phases into a STAR interview answer.
-• Produce an example dbt model file or SQL view for a fact table (event-level) and a sample data test.
-• Turn the impact statement into a 2-line LinkedIn summary.